woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 Loading data into PostGIS from the Command Line
 ===============================================

+Depending on how OpenGeo Suite was installed pgAdmin and/or shp2pgsql may or may not have been installed.
+See the :ref:`intro.installation` section for installation instructions.

 PostGIS includes the ``shp2pgsql`` tool for converting shapefiles into database tables.
 This section describes how to use this tool to load a single or multiple shapefiles.